 The Range Management Club is open to any student who is interested in range ecosystems and the principles of their management.
 This club has close ties to the International Society for Range Management.
 Functions include sponsorship of an Undergrad Range Management Exam Team (URME), and an International Range Plant Identification team; promotion of guest speakers that are controversial, entertaining, and informative; and field trips.
 We also support a variety of social functions.

 Students interested in Range Science should try out for the competitive Range Plant Identification Team and the Undergraduate Range Management Exam Team.
 These teams are sent to represent MSU at the annual contests held in conjunction with the annual International Society for Range Management Convention.
 The club meets on the 2nd and 4th Tuesday of each month in Room 238 of the Animal Bioscience building.
-Advisor: Dr. Bok Sowell.
+Advisor: Dr. Craig Carr.

 Reporting an organization affiliated with the College?
 Click here!